 Depending on funds available, each year Norristown receives bids for repairing and paving streets in the Municipality.
 Streets in the worst condition usually get paved before those in better condition.

 In addition to paving, Norristown’s public works employees regularly patch potholes and perform other maintenance activities.
-To report a pothole or some other street maintenance need call 610-270-0437 or submit a request HERE.
+To report a pothole or some other street maintenance need, call 610-270-0437 or submit an online request.